kenatiod/MUT/Understanding Machine Understanding.md

 {Insert Illustration: Digital art of two scientists, a woman and a man, having a serious discussion in a futuristic AI lab with a humanoid robot.
 The scientists look concerned.
 The robot has a thoughtful expression.
 In the background, there is a whiteboard with complex equations and a brain diagram showing areas being erased.}

-Alice: You know, Bob, as we're designing these evaluations for the MUT, I think we need to pay special attention to the intentional forgetting component.
+Alice: You know, Bob, as we're designing these evaluations for the MUTT, I think we need to pay special attention to the intentional forgetting component.
 It's not just about testing if Claude can forget information on command, but whether it truly understands what should be forgotten and why.

 Bob: Agreed.
 If we're claiming to assess understanding in a comprehensive way, we can't just punt on the reasoning behind intentional forgetting.
 That's a key part of how humans manage and curate their own knowledge.